DavidRiskus/LIBRARY-REGISTER-SYSTEM/README.md

 <b> *** Edit Loan</b>: Click the `EDIT` button in the Loans Table, new page will open, change the information accordingly and click `Update Loan`.

+<b> *** Find User Borrowing the Book</b>: Input book's ID in the prompted field.
+Click `SEARCH` If the book does not exist or has not been loaned out, "No loans found!" message will appear and `RESET SEARCH` button will appear.
+Otherwise, Loans table will update loans, showing the User ID holding the Book.